Russians in Ukraine: Organizations

 Among such movements are the youth organizations, the Proryv (literally the Breakthrough) and the Eurasian Youth Movement (ESM).
 Both movements' registration and legal status have been challenged in courts; and the leader of Proryv, a Russian citizen, was expelled from Ukraine, declared persona non grata and barred from entering the country again.
 Alexander Dugin, the Moscow-based leader of the ESM and his associate Pavel Zariffulin have also been barred from travelling to Ukraine because of their involvement in the activities of these organizations, although bans have been later lifted and reinstated again.

 These movements openly state their mission as the disintegration of Ukraine and restoration of Russia within the borders of the former Russian Empire and, reportedly, have received regular encouragement and monetary support from Russia's politically connected businessmen.
 These organizations have been known not only for their pro-Russian activities, but have been also accused of organising massive acts of protest.

 The pro-Russian organization Proryv was involved in the 2006 anti-NATO protests in Crimea.
 This photo taken on June 11, 2006, in Feodosiya features typical for this organization protesters' banners with pro-Russian and anti-Western rhetoric.
 Banners claim the solidarity of Bakhchisaray, Kerch, Odesa, Kharkiv with Feodosian protesters.
 Others say: "The future of Ukraine is in the union with Russia", "Crimea and Russia: the strength lies in unity", "Russia – friend, NATO – enemy", "Shame to traitors."

 Some observers point out the Russian government and the Russian Orthodox Church's support of these movements and parties in Ukraine, especially in Crimea.
 The publications and protest actions of these organizations feature strongly pro-Russian and radically anti-NATO messages, invoking the rhetoric of "Ukrainian-Russian historic unity", "NATO criminality", and other similar claims.

 Some observers link the resurgence of radical Russian organizations in Ukraine with Kremlin's fear that the Orange Revolution in Ukraine could be exported to Russia, and addressing that possibility has been at the forefront of these movements' activities.

 "Russian marches"

 As a branch of a similar Russian organization the Eurasian Youth Union (ESM) has been organizing annual Russian Marches.
+These marches have been described as "neo-Nazi" marches and "far-right marches" by international observers like the BBC and Al Jazeera.
 The November 2006 "Russian march" in Kyiv, the capital, gathered 40 participants, but after the participants attacked the riot police, it was forced to interfere and several participants from were arrested.

 In Odesa and Crimean cities the November 2006 "Russian marches" drew more participants, with 150–200 participants in Odesa, and 500 in Simferopol and went more peacefully.
 The marchers were calling for the Ukrainian and Russian Orthodox Church unity as well as the national unity between Russia and Ukraine.
 In Odesa the march of about 200 people carried anti-Western, pro-Russian slogans and religious symbols.